digitalnatives/assessment/js-numerals/README.md

 1999    === one thousand nine hundred and ninety-nine 2001    === two thousand and one
-17999   === seventeen thousand nine hundred and ninety-nine 342251  === three hundred and forty-two thousand two hundred and fifty-one 1300420 === one million three hundred thousand four hundred and twenty
+17999   === seventeen thousand nine hundred and ninety-nine 100001  === one hundred thousand and one
+342251  === three hundred and forty-two thousand two hundred and fifty-one 1300420 === one million three hundred thousand four hundred and twenty
 </pre>

-Note: Numbers greater than 100 and less than 1000 always include the word "and" between the hundreds figure and the other part, numbers greater than 1000 include "and" between any hundreds figure and the figure less than 100.
+Note: Numbers greater than 100 may include the word "and" between the hundreds figure and the rest of the number.
+Figure out the pattern and implement the solution accordingly.

 Treat this task like a project to create a real-life application, focus on other aspects too, not just the code:
 - Fork this project.